lukeboustridge-prog/Worldskills/README.md

 ## Features

-- 🔐 Passwordless authentication with [NextAuth (Auth.js)] using email magic links.
+- 🔐 Email/password authentication with [NextAuth (Auth.js)] and Prisma-backed user accounts.
+- 🆕 Self-service account registration with secure password hashing.
 - 👥 Role-based permissions for Skill Advisors and Skill Competition Managers.
 - 📋 CRUD management for Skills, Deliverables, and Gates backed by Prisma ORM and Neon PostgreSQL.
 - 💬 Messaging workspace for each skill with an auditable activity log.